Students sitting on grass in front of Rotunda

 To address the global climate challenge, collaboration with stakeholders from all sectors from the local to international level is crucial.
 Equally important is advancing environmental and climate justice.

-UVA Sustainability works with a range of partners to achieve these goals, including other higher education institutions, UVA affiliates like the Environmental Institute, The Equity Center, the Institute for Engagement and Negotiation, the Repair Lab and others.
-In addition, the UVA Office for Sustainability is part of the Climate Action Together partnership with the City of Charlottesville and Albemarle County.
+UVA Sustainability works with a range of partners to achieve these goals, including other higher education institutions.
+Collaborative partners include UVA’s Environmental Institute, the Equity Center, the Institute for Engagement and Negotiation, the International Institute for Sustainable Labs, the Ivy Plus Sustainability Collaborative, the Virginia Association for Sustainability in Higher Education, the Southeast Sustainability Directors Network, the ACC Sports Sustainability Team, and others.
+Additionally, the UVA Office for Sustainability is a partner in Climate Action Together and Resilient Together with the City of Charlottesville and Albemarle County.

 >> For more information on these efforts, visit our ABOUT and TAKE ACTION pages.